33 Best Cold Email Tools for Agencies & Brands in 2026 (Full Comparison Guide)

 How We Ranked the Tools

-Deliverability & Infrastructure: Domain setup, warmup options, throttling, reputation protection (capture terms like daily send caps).
+• Deliverability & Infrastructure: Domain setup, warmup options, throttling, reputation protection, authentication compliance (SPF/DKIM/DMARC/OAuth 2.0).

-Scalability: Multi-inbox support, bulk sending limits, API integrations.
+• Scalability: Multi-inbox support, domain pool rotation, bulk sending limits, API integrations.

-Usability & Automation: Sequencing, AI assistance, personalization, reply handling.
+• Usability & Automation: Sequencing, AI assistance, signal-based personalization, reply handling.

 Why Agencies Need Different Features Than Brands